ARResearcher/DiverseARPlus/README.md

 # DiverseAR+ Dataset
-This repository introduces **DiverseAR+**, a dataset of 1405 background and AR image pairs collected from 4 AR devices (Apple Vision Pro, HoloLens 2 and 2 Android phones) and public websites.
+This repository introduces **DiverseAR+**, a dataset of 1405 AR images collected from various platforms and scenarios.

 # Dataset
 The samples of the DiverseAR+ dataset can be found in the dataset folder.
 The full DiverseAR+ dataset can be downloaded from ()[].
 The dataset follows the hierarchical file structure shown below: